Alicja-Malinowska/ColourPerfect-e-commerce/README.md

 * If user is logged in, there is a possibility to save their details
 * If user is not logged in - log in and register links are displayed
 * 'Payment' field has to be completed in order to process Stripe payment.
 Since the Stripe functionality is only for testing, only 4242 4242 4242 4242 card number works.
-* From this page user can go back to their basket if they need to change somethin
+* From this page user can go back to their basket if they need to change something
 * User is informed how much their card will be charged
 * If a user clicks 'Confirm Order&Pay' button, the payment is done and user is redirected to the checkout success page, which displays order number and (for logged in user) order history link
 * On checkout success a success message is displayed and a confirmation email with order and delivery details is sent.

 #### Wishlist

-* This page os only available to logged in users.
+* This page is only available to logged in users.
 * If user has not added anything to their wishlist yet, an information about it is displayed.
 * Regardless, if product has colours or not, it can be added without a colour - unlike a basket item.
 This is because a customer might want to save only the product to their wishlist, without choosing a colour at that point.
 * Similarly to the basket, one product with different colours, or one product with a chosen colour and without chosen colour, are two different wishlist items.
 * If an item was added with colour, the colour is displayed in the bottom right corner
-* If an item is clicked, user os taken to the product page
+* If an item is clicked, user is taken to the product page
 * Wishlist items can be deleted by clicking the x icon in the top right corner

 ### Features Left to Implement

 * Admin view that would allow to add products using the application frontend - right now objects can be added using Django admin view, but this is not non-technical user friendly.
-Also, in this case Colour model should have a method that would use the assingn_season function to find which season it belongs to, and then the season field value would be created automatically.
+Also, in this case Colour model should have a method that would use the assign_season function to find which season it belongs to, and then the season field value would be created automatically.

 * More ways to browse products - for example sorting options, searching only by name or description, price etc.